facebook pixel Skip to Main Content

 1. DA students, in accordance with the DA program guidelines.
 DA students will be offered 3-year Fellowships on admission to the DA program.
 DA students may request subsequent years of support, which will be awarded based on productivity and availability of Fellowship lines of support.
 The 4th year of support will be awarded if adequate progress is being made; subsequent years will be awarded in competition with non-DA students (see below).
 Goal: Provide support for graduate students in our DA program and recruit the very best students.

-2. PhD students who are pursuing the minor in Biological Education, in accordance with the PhD program guidelines, for 1-year appointments.
+2. PhD students who are pursuing a minor in Biological Education, in accordance with the PhD program guidelines, for 1-year appointments.
 This involves enrolling in the Seminar in College Teaching (BIOL 6693/6694) and participating in a supervised teaching internship.
 Goal: Provide an incentive for graduate students to pursue a value-added minor in Biological Education.

-3. PhD students (not pursuing a minor in Biological Education) who make a commitment to embody the spirit of the DA program, for one-semester awards.
+3. PhD students (not pursuing a minor in Biological Education) who commit to embody the spirit of the DA program, for one-semester awards.
 Awards will be made to outstanding students, typically in the last year of graduate work.
 The Fellowship involves enrolling in the Seminar in College Teaching (BIOL 6693/6694) plus participating in a more limited version of the supervised teaching internship, participating in TA training, and/or assisting professors teaching in the biology curriculum.
 These experiences will be developed by the graduate program director working with the student’s advisory committee.
 Goal: Reward exceptional doctoral students and provide added value to their training, better preparing them for careers with teaching and learning expectations.

-4. MS students who make a commitment to embody the spirit of the DA program, for 1-semester appointments (rarely, extended to 2 semesters).
+4. MS students who commit to embody the spirit of the DA program, for 1-semester appointments (rarely, extended to 2 semesters).
 These will be awarded to outstanding students, typically in the last semester of graduate work.
 The Fellowship involves enrolling in the Seminar in College Teaching (BIOL 6693/6694) plus serving in the biology tutoring center, participating in TA training, and/or assisting professors teaching in the biology curriculum.
 These experiences will be developed by the graduate program director working with the student’s advisory committee.
 Goal: Reward exceptional masters students and provide added value to their training, better preparing them for careers with teaching and learning expectations.

 The Graduate Committee will solicit nominations for DA Fellowships to fill open Fellowship lines.
 Awards will be made based on Fellowship availability student qualifications and accomplishments, and the following priority ranking: